 FAQs About Philodendron Gloriosum

-No, Philodendron gloriosum are creepers and don’t climb trellises, poles, or trees.
+Philodendron gloriosum are creepers and don’t climb trellises, poles, or trees.

 Philodendron gloriosum is a variegated terrestrial Philodendron.
-As variegation in Philodendrons is due to mutation, such plants are more rare and expensive than non-variegated ones.
+As variegation in Philodendrons is due to mutation, such plants are rare and more expensive than non-variegated ones.

 Also, this plant is listed as a vulnerable group by the IUCN Redlist, making it more precious.

 From Editorial Team